-Ornamental grasses are unique in the landscape for their versatility, ease of care and hypnotic movement.
-Fountain grasses are one of the more appealing of the group, with elegant plumed inflorescences and arching foliage.
+Ornamental grasses are unique in the landscape for their versatility, ease of care, and hypnotic movement.
+Fountain grasses are one of the more appealing of the group, with elegant, plumed inflorescences and arching foliage.
 These splendid plants are low maintenance, which adds to their appeal.
 Fountain grass feeding is a rare chore because ornamental grasses like these thrive in low fertility areas.
 However, let the appearance of the plant be your cue and fertilize only when color and leaf health are indicative of nutritional scarcity.

 Fountain Grass Feeding

 Most ornamental grasses do not need to be fertilized.
 Container plants need occasional feeding because they are in a closed environment, but in-ground plants usually do better without extra nitrogen, which can make leaves floppy and cause excess growth and limp plants.
 If you feel you need to fertilize your plants, you need to learn how to fertilize ornamental fountain grass and, more importantly, what to feed ornamental grasses.
 Ornamental fountain grass can thrive for years in poor soil without any feeding.
 These grasses are different from turf grass, which has heavy nutrient and water needs.
 Fountain grass is a tough, hardy plant that can grow too much foliage at the expense of the lovely plumes if fed too much.
 Excess food can also cause an unstable plant with limp blades.
 In the first year, fountain grass can benefit from some organic fertilizer applied at planting time.
 Alternatively, the best fertilizer for fountain grass is a time release fertilizer that will last through summer and help the plant build a vigorous root system and initial form.

 How to Fertilize Ornamental Fountain Grass

 If you feel you must fertilize your grass, choose the best fertilizer for fountain grass.
 Organic fertilizers are gentle and easy for plant roots to uptake, as well as healthy for the entire garden.
 When choosing what to feed ornamental grasses, try organic soil amendments such as compost, leaf mold, mushroom manure, and other easily broken-down organic substances.
 You may also choose to use a basic 10-10-10 balanced food.
 Just be sure the first number isn't higher than 10, as that would add excess nitrogen and weaken the stems and blades of the grass.
 Once you choose the type of fertilizer you are going to use, you need to know how much to apply.
 The optimum time for fertilizing fountain grass is in early spring before new growth has begun.

 Amounts to Use When Fertilizing Fountain Grass